 - The general execution model is sequential - Instructions are executed by the processor one after the other, in the order they are written in the binary program. - Algorithms are usually more complex than that.
-They usre control structures such as if-then-else, for and while loops, etc. - ► At the machine level, these control structures are built using: - basic blocks: "A sequence of contiguous instructions that contains no jumps or labels." - control-flow instructions: instructions that allow to jump or branch to any address in the code.
-Essentially, jumping from the end of a block to start of another one.
+They use control structures such as if-then-else, for and while loops, etc. - At the machine level, these control structures are built using control-flow instructions